-D. Where mains are extended into private property, easements for construction and perpetual maintenance shall be obtained prior to acceptance from District.
+D. Where mains are extended into private property, easements for construction and perpetual maintenance shall be obtained prior to construction and acceptance from District.
 Easements shall be at least twenty (20) feet wide or as may be required by the District and shall specify no permanent buildings, fences or other structures be erected over water mains.

 E. Permits from appropriate agencies are to be the responsibility of the party undertaking construction and shall be obtained prior to start of all work.

 F. All mains shall have a minimum cover of four and one half (4.5) feet of earth cover.
-Where bottom of trench is found to have unstable soils or is in rock conditions, an appropriate amount of material will be removed below the four and one half (4.5) feet, the depth being subject to District approval.
+Where bottom of trench is found to have unstable soils, or is in rock conditions, an appropriate amount of material will be removed below the four and one half (4.5) feet, the depth being subject to District approval.
 Proper bedding material must also be used.
 Stones larger than one half (0.5) inch shall not be allowed within six (6) inches around any pipe.

 G. All shaping, backfilling and compacting shall comply with American Public Works Association Standards.
 Ninety-five (95) percent compaction shall be required in traveled areas and ninety (90) percent compaction required in non-traveled areas.
 Compaction shall be as calculated by the Modified Proctor Method (ASTM-D-1557).
 It is noted that most water mains will be placed in Spokane County right-of-way and their requirements may supersede the above stated District requirements.
-Settling of the trench within a period of one (1) year after completion of the work shall be incontrovertible evidence of inadequate compaction and the developer shall be responsible for remedying the condition, including the replacement of surfacing materials, if necessary
+Settling of the trench within a period of one (1) year after completion of the work shall be incontrovertible evidence of inadequate compaction and the developer shall be responsible for remedying the condition, including the replacement of surfacing materials, if necessary.

 H. All workmanship shall be in compliance with all departments of all governmental agencies involved.
 Paving, cutting and replacement shall be in compliance with City, County and, and/or State road or street requirements.